0x5a4/fsms/doc/dpda-format.md

 # DPDA file format

 A DPDA file is processed line-by-line.
 The ordering of the lines does not matter.
+Anything after a `;` is regarded as a comment until the end of the line.
 A line can be (in any order):

 - A comment (starting with `;`).